 Without this ability and gift, I would never have survived as long as I have.
 I would probably be locked up inside an asylum or dead.

 My words come from my heart and soul.
-They will take you to many places: dark, erotic, romantic, sexual, exciting, political and emotional.
+They will take you to many places: dark, erotic, romantic, exciting, political and emotional.

 World of the Introvert